Configure Ubuntu Cluster and Availability Group Resource

 sudo pcs property set stonith-enabled=false

 Disabling STONITH is just for testing purposes.
 If you plan to use Pacemaker in a production environment, you should plan a STONITH implementation depending on your environment and keep it enabled.
-Note that at this point there are no fencing agents for any cloud environments (including Azure) or Hyper-V. Consequentially, the cluster vendor does not offer support for running production clusters in these environments.
+Contact the operating system vendor for information about fencing agents for any specific distribution.

 Set cluster property cluster-recheck-interval